arunkumardesetti/terraform-aws/README.md

-#task.tf is the Terraform file.
-#index.html is a sample web page used in the project.
+task.tf is the Terraform file and index.html is a sample web page used in the project.